You may want to read:

 Abraham believed God, and it was counted to him as righteousness”—and he was called a friend of God. – James 2:23

 Jesus wants us to think about Him as a friend (John 15:15).
 This idea will help soften the rigidness from your former legalistic presuppositions and worldview–the way you used to view Him.

-The Lord is both transcendent and imminent.
+The Lord is both transcendent and immanent.
 You hold Him in awe, power, majesty, and wonder, and He understands your most painful struggles and frustrating temptations.
 God is also near you.

 Based on what you said about legalism, I imagine it’s more comfortable for you to think of Him in a courtroom rather than a living room.
 You want to reverse this, mainly when thinking about prayer.

 Call to action – Do you experience the Lord more in the courtroom or the living room?
 Why did you answer the way you did?